The Whole Curriculum

 Old Leake Primary & Nursery Schools SEN Team

 Mrs Kirsty Deamer is the school’s SENCO (Special Educational Needs Coordinator).
-Mrs Angela Simpson is the school’s Pupil Premium Coordinator, she specialises in pupil behaviour and attendance.
+Mrs Angela Simpson is the school’s Lead Behaviour and Pupil Support Officer, she specialises in pupil behaviour and attendance.

 GIFTED, TALENTED & MORE ABLE